HYF-Class22/agile-development-group4-all-about-trees/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

 ## Must-Haves

-> these are necessary for basic usability
+- [ ] As a user, I want to see **A fresh and modern title**, This assures me that the information on this page is current and regularly updated.

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I want to have a clear and **accessible navigation system**, This ensures that I can easily move between different sections and content.

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- [ ] As a user, I want to a **clear introduction**, This provide a clear overview of the topics or information the webpage will cover.

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+- [ ] As a user, I would like to see a **variety of photos**, not just textual content.
+Visuals making the content more engaging and easier to understand.

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I would like to find easily accessible **"contact Us"** details.
+Having these contact options ensures that I can reach any assistance I may need.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I would love to find **Fun & entertaining game**.
+This would add an element of an enjoyable experience.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_